tfdeepnet/end2/week7/README.md

 3. Decoder

-    a. take hidden state of one word from the encoder + last hidden state of the decoder
+    a. take context vector of each word from the attention mechanism + last hidden state of the decoder

     b. process them till end of the sentence.